kzar/CalenDerp/README.markdown

 Todo
 ----
- - Check for Facebook permisions properly, make sure we have the exact ones needed
+ - Sort out error handling for Google calendar / Facebook queries.
+Make it consistent and centralised somehow.
+ - Start passing the user object to handler functions if it's avaliable.
  - Check for Calendars properly, re-create them if not there.
  - Process requests to the Google Calendar API in batches, hopefully keeping us within quotas.
- - Add status attribute to users and have it being updated and displayed.
-Give the users a proper idea of what's happening.
- - When we're out of quota display a message to the users, explain the delay.
- - Revoke oAuth token before deleting users.
  - Make status page a lot clearer, explain what's happening better.
- - Re-organise files, prune stuff that's not needed and seperate the templates from Python code.
+ - Re-organise files, seperate the templates from the Python code.
+ - Update user's status when doing the various tasks.

 License
 -------